 Saffron helps to improve men’s sex life.

-People who suffer from cold stomach and abdominal pain can get rid of this complication by consuming saffron.
+People who suffer from cold stomachs and abdominal pain can get rid of this complication by consuming saffron.

 The body needs to adjust by consuming a lot of cold food, which saffron does well.

-Cold may manifest itself with urticaria, which its help to cure.
+Cold may manifest itself with urticaria, which it helps to cure.

-This plant with warm and dry nature is the best detoxifier.
+This plant with its warm and dry nature is the best detoxifier.